Final-Project-cosc/main/README.md

 - Three lives available
 - If lives = 0 → Game Over

+## Objective
+Through this project, we will learn:
+- How to use tkinter for building graphical user interfaces
+- How to handle keyboard input and game loops
+- How to implement collision detection and real-time game updates
+- How to use Pillow to load and display custom background images

 ## Flowchart explanation
 1. move_left Function
 Start (Oval): Left key press.